-The locality of Favogna (Fennberg), composed of Favogna di Sopra (Oberfennberg) and Favogna di Sotto (Unterfennberg), belongs to the municipality of Magrè and is made of only a few buildings, farms and a church.
-This village located at the southern extremity of South Tyrol is a popular place in summer months.
+The locality of Favogna (Fennberg), composed of Favogna di Sopra and Favogna di Sotto, belongs to the municipality of Magrè on the Wine Road and is made of only a few buildings, farms and a church.
+This village located at the southern extremity of South Tyrol is a popular place in summer.

 When in the valley temperatures rise above 30 degrees, at Favogna, located at 1,000 m a.s.l., you can expect some degrees less.
 Originally Favogna di Sotto was a summer holiday resort for the inhabitants of Magrè, Cortaccia and Cortina all'Adige.
 Round Lake Favogna, which is very popular for bathing and a biotope, numerous animal and plant species have their natural habitat.
 Various hiking trails take you across the intact nature, most of them can also be walked with prams.
-A peculiarity: round the churchyard of the Romanesque St. Leonhard Church dating back to the 13th century, there is an iron chain.
+A peculiarity: Round the churchyard of the Romanesque St. Leonhard Church dating back to the 13th century, there is an iron chain.
 According to a legend, every seven years this chain elongates for one link.
-When the chain will rechuck the church three times, there will be the end of the world…
+As soon as the chain encircles the church three times, the world shall end.